 Since 2008, Debi Denton has served as the Finance Manager/Treasurer, responsible for managing the finances of the District and carrying out fiscal policies set by the Board of Commissioners.
 As manager of the Finance Department, Ms. Denton oversees all data processing, accounting, budget development, and customer service.
 Ms. Denton has a Bachelor of Science in Accounting from Central Washington University and has over 25 years of experience in the governmental accounting field at various levels of management accountability.

 Operations & Maintenance Manager

-Beginning in November 2018, Brent Winters will lead the Operations & Maintenance Department, which is responsible for ensuring that the District provides quality and uninterrupted water and sewer service to our customers.
+Brent Winters joined the District in November 2018 to lead the Operations & Maintenance Department, which is responsible for ensuring that the District provides quality and uninterrupted water and sewer service to our customers.
 The O&M Department is charged with the operation and maintenance of 55 miles of water transmission and distribution lines, 71 miles of sanitary sewer collection and conveyance lines, eight reservoirs, ten water pump stations, 28 sewer lift station sites, and two water treatment plants.
 Prior to joining the District, Brent spent 20 years serving other utility districts in Washington State in varying roles from laborer though operations manager.
 With a degree in forestry, Brent also has a number of Washington State-issued water and wastewater certifications.